ckormanyos/elf2uf2/README.md

 the usb cable, and copying the firmware into the mass storage device that appears.

-## Further modification
+## Further modifications

-This fork has been modified to include an MSVC vs2022 workspace.
+  - This fork has been modified to include an MSVC vs2022 workspace.
-It has also adapted the Makefile for MinGW.
-Enhanced compiler warnings have been added (when using GCC).
+  - It has also adapted the Makefile to be used on either Linux, MacOS or MinGW.
+  - Enhanced compiler warnings have been added (when using GCC).
 The resulting warnings have been handled in the code.
+  - Continuous integration on GHA has been added.

 ## Installation and use